aicip/GCNMF-s2k/README.md

 evaluating our proposed algorithm.
 The first experiment is disaggregation of the whole home energy to the energy consumption of all the appliances at a residential home.
-For this part we use the [AMPds](http://ampds.org/): A Public Dataset for Load Disaggregation and Eco-Feedback Research for the first experiment.
+For this part we use the current signal in [AMPds](http://ampds.org/): A Public Dataset for Load Disaggregation and Eco-Feedback Research for the first experiment.
 This dataset has most required features for performing an accurate disaggregation task.